Condition · Evidence Hub

 Vagus Nerve Stimulation for Sports Recovery

 Does vagus nerve stimulation help with sports recovery?
-7 human studies have investigated VNS for sports recovery, including 5 RCTs and 2 controlled trials, published between 2017 and 2026, with 6 published since 2022.
-Studies use transcutaneous auricular (taVNS) and transcutaneous cervical (tcVNS) stimulation.
+6 human studies have investigated VNS for sports recovery, including 4 RCTs, 1 controlled trial, and 1 narrative review, published between 2017 and 2026, with 5 published since 2022.
+Studies use transcutaneous auricular (taVNS) stimulation.
 Findings vary by study design and population; the studies below are ranked by evidence strength so you can weigh the research directly.

 Evidence by Tier